Abdication of Pedro I of Brazil: Abdication and departure

-On the morning of the same day, the former emperor embarked on the English ship Warspite, accompanied by his wife Amélie of Leuchtenberg and their daughter, princess Maria, leaving in Brazil, in addition to Pedro II, who was five years old, his sisters the princesses Januária, who was nine years old, Paula, who was eight years old, and Francisca, who was seven years old, children of Pedro's first marriage; Amélie was then pregnant.
+On the morning of the same day, the former emperor embarked on the English ship Warspite, accompanied by his pregnant wife Amélie of Leuchtenberg and their daughter, Princess Maria, leaving in Brazil Pedro II, who was five years old, his sisters the princesses Januária, who was nine years old, Paula, who was eight years old, and Francisca, who was seven years old, children of Pedro's first marriage.

 The English ship, however, did not leave for Europe.
 Days after boarding, Pedro transferred with his wife to the frigate Volage, while princess Maria continued on the voyage to Europe on board the French corvette La Seine.
 As tutor to the future emperor, Pedro left José Bonifácio, with whom he had recently reconciled.

 Consequences

 While in Europe, Pedro took up arms against his brother Miguel, in order to ensure the succession to the Portuguese throne for his daughter Maria.
 In Brazil, given the minority of Pedro II, the troubled and important regency period began, lasting for a decade, until Pedro II was legally declared of age by the Senate on 23 July 1840.